CharlesL-Sec/Clone-Group/cloneGroup.md

 ### To Create the UI page (From).
 This page will appear in the ServiceNow menu bar.
 - goto system UI -> UI Pages (sys_ui_page.list)
 - Click new
-- Provide the name for this UI page e.g. _CLone user groups_
+- Provide the name for this UI page e.g. _Clone user groups_

 ### HTML Jelly
 ```html